-- A.1.9 The overall ranking score of a competitor in a competition season is the average of his or her three highest ranking scores. - A.1.10 The overall ranking score of a competitor who has assisted in the organisation of a Ranking League competition, who is unable to participate in that competition, shall be the average of his or her two highest ranking scores, except WE and ME competitors.
-The name of the competitor must be registered by the Organiser with the Technical Secretary at least two weeks before the competition.
-Not more than ten officials can be registered by the Organiser. - A.1.11 A competitor's result in a Ranking League Competition shall be counted towards ranking if he or she has registered as a member of the Association three weeks before the competition. - A.1.12 A club shall not organise more than one Ranking League Competition in a competition season. - A.1.13 The organiser of a Ranking League competition shall provide the Association with a complete results list of all competitors in the specified format. - A.1.14 Clocks with digital display shall be put up at the Event Centre and the Start showing the official event time.
+A: Overall highest score in Ranking League Event B: Second highest score in Ranking League Event C: Third highest score in Ranking League Event The name of the competitor must be registered by the Organiser with the Technical Secretary at least two weeks before the competition.
+Not more than ten officials can be registered by the Organiser.

+- A.1.11 A competitor's result in a Ranking League Competition shall be counted towards ranking if he or she has registered as a member of the Association three weeks before the competition. - A.1.12 A club shall not organise more than one Ranking League Competition in a competition season. - A.1.13 The organiser of a Ranking League competition shall provide the Association with a complete results list of all competitors in the specified format. - A.1.14 Clocks with digital display shall be put up at the Event Centre and the Start showing the official event time.
 The official time shall not be earlier than the time of the observatory.